COURSE TITLE:

 A. INFORMATION ACQUISITION

-Assignment #1:
+Assignment #1: Introduction

-Assignment #2:
+Assignment #2: Early Adolescence

-Read Chapter 2: Early Adolescence in the course text, reflect on the following quote: “Self-consciousness makes it easier to be hurt, and social awareness makes it easier to hurt others.”
+Read Chapter 2: Early Adolescence in the course text, and reflect on the following quote: “Self-consciousness makes it easier to be hurt, and social awareness makes it easier to hurt others.”
 In 250 -500 words:

-Assignment #3:
+Assignment #3: Teasing & Exclusion

 Read Chapter 3: Teasing and Chapter 4: Exclusion in the course text.
-Choose one of these social cruelty tactics and in a 250 – 500 word paper address the following:
+Choose one of these social cruelty tactics, and in a 250 – 500 word paper, address the following:

-Read Chapter 5: Bullying, Chapter 6: Rumoring and Chapter 7: Ganging Up in the course text.
-Choose one of these social cruelty tactics and in a 250 - 500 word paper address the following:
+Read Chapter 5: Bullying, Chapter 6: Rumoring, and Chapter 7: Ganging Up in the course text.
+Choose one of these social cruelty tactics and, in a 250 - 500 word paper, address the following:

 Read Chapter 8: What the School Can Do.
 250 -500 word paper:

-Assignment #6:
+Assignment #6: The Gifts of Adversity

 Please read the chapter Conclusion, The Gifts of Adversity: Good Lessons From Bad Treatment.
-In a 250 – 500 word paper address the following:
+In a 250 – 500 word paper, address the following:

 ADDITIONAL ASSIGNMENTS REQUIRED FOR UNIVERSITY QUARTER CREDIT